NicorRodriguez/infra_bbdd2/README.md

 ## BBDD IaC

+In order to the IaC to work properly you will need to have the folowing tools:
+- A running local Kubernetes cluster
+- Kubectl
+- Terraform
+- docker
+- git

 In case you are using Windows you will need to do some extra steps.
 Clone the repository
 git clone https://github.com/IgnacioPerez98/backend_bbdd2.git